Morgenrote-Team/Morgenroete-Beta/0_Changelog.md

 - Basketball can be invented by everyone.
 It will spread everywhere.
 - Coaches can have, depending on the national sport, one of these traits: Cricket Player, Baseball Player, Football Player, Basketball Player.
 - School Sport is now in the "Coach" section and needs a Senior Coach to be introduced.
+- The Alpine CLub needs Organized Sports instead of Nationalism to be founded.